phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 568235
+#Total Number of Tweets: 1194449
-#Number of Clinton Tweets: 439295
+#Number of Trump Tweets: 568791
-#Number of Rubio Tweets: 167546
+#Number of Clinton Tweets: 439580
-#Number of Sanders Tweets: 160965
+#Number of Rubio Tweets: 167694
-#Number of Carson Tweets: 89902
+#Number of Sanders Tweets: 161095
-#Number of Bush Tweets: 58511
+#Number of Carson Tweets: 90005
-#Total Number of Tweets:
+#Number of Bush Tweets: 58573
 ---